-You can renew your expired NYS driver license if it expired during the last two years.
+You can renew your expired New York driver license if it expired during the last two years.
 You are not required to pay a penalty or an additional fee.
 The DMV web site has the information about driver license renewal.

-If your NYS driver license is expired for more than two years you must apply for a new driver license.
+If your New York driver license is expired for more than two year, then you must apply for a new driver license.
 You must pass a vision test, a written test, and a road test.
 You must complete a pre-licensing course

-For more information on how to renew an expired New York States driver's license contact the NYS DMV directly.
+For more information on how to renew an expired New York States driver's license contact the New York DMV directly.

-If you use an expired driver's license to drive and get a traffic ticket in NYS, you will receive the following fines and penalties:
+If you use an expired driver's license to drive and get a traffic ticket in New York, you could receive the following fines and penalties:

-- 60 days or more after the expiration date: a fine of $75 to $300, plus state and local surcharges.
+- 60 days or more after the expiration date the fine is typically $75 to $300, plus state and local surcharges.